elastic/apm-agent-dotnet/RELEASING.md

  git push upstream <major>.<minor>.<bug>(-<suffix>)?
  ```

-The above commands will push the GitHub tag and will trigger the corresponding [Build pipeline](Jenkinsfile) which will run all the required stages to satisfy the release is in a good shape, then it will ask for approval to release to the NuGet repo.
+The above commands will push the GitHub tag and will trigger the corresponding [CI Build pipeline](Jenkinsfile) which will run all the required stages to satisfy the release is in a good shape, then at the very end of the pipeline there will be an input approval waiting for an UI interaction to release to the NuGet repo.
+This particular input approval step will notify by email, to the owners of this repo, regarding the expected action to be done for doing the release.

 This release process is a tagged release event based with an input approval.